Report fraud or abuse

 What happens next?

-If you require guidance or fear retaliation, CRE offers confidential and impartial advice and support on how to handle the situation.
-CRE can be contacted using the following confidential email address ethicsoffice@who.int
+If you require guidance or fear retaliation, the WHO Ethics Office offers confidential and impartial advice and support on how to handle the situation.
+The WHO Ethics Office can be contacted using the following confidential email address ethicsoffice@who.int.

 Anonymity and confidentiality